What is online wellness therapy?

 With the COVID-19 pandemic leading to social distancing measures and the closure of many in-person therapy offices, online therapy has become increasingly popular as a way to continue receiving mental health treatment.
 While telehealth existed and was covered by most insurances for behavioral health issues, prior to many were not aware of it.
 But does it really work?

-Whats does the research say about online therapy?
+What does the research say about online wellness therapy?

 There is evidence to suggest that online therapy can be just as effective as in-person therapy for many mental health concerns.
 A review of research studies on the effectiveness of online therapy found that it can be a viable treatment option for a wide range of issues, including depression, anxiety, stress, and even substance abuse. (please cite and hyperlink the source for this)